Flip Broadband Plans Review

 How does Flip compare to other internet providers?

-Flip, with its outrageously simple NBN plans and competitive call packs, stacks up pretty well against the competition.
-It’s pretty hard to beat Flip across the three speed tiers it offers, in terms of price and for unlimited data.
-However, it doesn’t offer the top speed tier – NBN 100.
-Similar, cheap providers include:
+Flip, with its simple NBN plans and competitive call packs, stacks up pretty well against the competition.
+It’s pretty hard to beat Flip across the four speed tiers it offers, in terms of price and for unlimited data.
+Similar cheap providers include:

 Overall it pays to compare a range of different providers.
 There’s more to look at than just the monthly plan price.
 Modem costs, setup fees and other sneaky charges can make or break the first month of a plan, so shop around.